 The ship is named for Christa McAuliffe, the schoolteacher who was killed in the Challenger explosion.
 Also, a few of the kids' names reference famous sci-fi writers; Harlan Band = Harlan Ellison; Bova = Ben Bova.

-This one takes some setup: one of the (very few) changes that J Michael Straczynski wrote into Peter David's episode "There All the Honor Lies" of Babylon 5 involved a bear getting thrown out an airlock.
+This one takes some setup: one of the (very few) changes that J. Michael Straczynski wrote into Peter David's episode "There All the Honor Lies" of Babylon 5 involved a bear getting thrown out an airlock.
 See, JMS hates cute, the bear was a gift from Peter to JMS... it was inevitable.
 Fast-forward to Space Cases.
-In the second episode, the kids find a teddy bear floating in space, leading one to ask, "what kind of monster would space a perfectly good Earth bear?"
+In the second episode, the kids find a teddy bear floating in space, leading one to ask, "What kind of dope would toss a perfectly good Earth bear into space?"
 It turns out to have been an evil race called the Straczyn, who wanted to conquer the galaxy, but didn't have the budget, so they tried for shoestring bio-warfare, booby-trapping the bear.
 There's also a game called Minbar chess.

 Being a former cast member of Babylon 5, Mumy also added a little B5 shout out.
 In the episode The Trouble with Doubles, there's a scene where the evil twins are tormenting their nice counterparts by playing annoying and loud music into the room they're trapped in.
 In a line of dialogue, it is revealed that the instrument being played is called a Minbari flugel horn.